anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2016-09-30-learning-shapeless-hlists.md

 Since a lot of the information about a program is represented by types, Shapeless utilises them heavily to achieve its goal.

-In this post, I will cover the basics of Shapeless's `HList`s.
+In this post, I will cover the basics of Shapeless' `HList`s.

 # Introduction
 An `HList` is a heterogenous list.
 It is a generalisation of Scala's tuples.
 While ordinary Scala `List`s can contain only elements of one type (`List[Int]` for `Int`s, `List[String]` for `String`s etc), `HLists` can contain many.
 This is done in a type-safe way: The compiler knows about the types of the elements in the list.